How to Start a Pet Accessories Business: 5 Essential Tools for Beginners

 Step 1: Discover Your Niche & Design Your Products

-Want your pet business to stand out?
+Want to stand out?
 Pick a clear niche.
 Instead of generic collars, consider eco-friendly toys from recycled fabric or custom harnesses for dogs with special needs.
 You could go upscale with premium fabrics or focus on playful cat bandanas.
 A focused idea like “vintage-inspired cat bow ties” helps shoppers know what you’re about from day one.

 Tip: Think about what your pet loves to spark ideas for your first product line!